-- What about the people who are responsible for your manufacturing, inventory and delivery of product or services?
+- What about the people who are responsible for your manufacturing, inventory, and delivery of products or services?
 How many are typical for your industry per customer, and how many will you need?

 - How do you find qualified help quickly?
 Recruiting and hiring systems are important, as are benefits and payroll.

 - Don’t forget management.
 The importance of a management bench grows as your business grows.
 You won’t be able to oversee everything.